TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

 contains non-ASCII characters, use the *encoding* keyword parameter set to the value of the encoding defined for the document.
 It is usually contained in the META tag in the HEAD section of the HTML document or by the :mailheader:`Content-Type` header).
-This reads the form contents from the standard input or the environment (depending on the value of various environment variables set according to the CGI standard).
+This reads the form contents kutoka the standard input or the environment (depending on the value of various environment variables set according to the CGI standard).
 Since it may consume standard input, it should be instantiated only once.